SkylineCommunications/dataminer-docs/connector-help/connector_help/Miteq_UPC-L.md

 # Miteq UPC-L

-The **Miteq UPC-L** driver is a serial driver used to monitor and control the **Miteq UPC-L upconverter**.
+The **Miteq UPC-L** connector is a serial connector used to monitor and control the **Miteq UPC-L upconverter**.

 ## About

 The **Miteq UPC-L** is a unit designed for geostationary satellite communications systems.
-This driver can be used to monitor and configure the upconverter.
+This connector can be used to monitor and configure the upconverter.

 ## Installation and configuration

 ### Creation

-This driver uses a serial connection and needs the following user information:
+This connector uses a serial connection and requires the following input during element creation:

 **SERIAL CONNECTION**: